kutinden/buyingacar/README.md

 There is another factor that makes a huge difference: the mileage on the new car.

-If the new car has ~100 miles on it it means that it has been on a dealers' lot for a long time and has been used for a lot of test drives, but no one bought it yet.
+If the new car has ~100 miles on it means that it has been on a dealers' lot for a long time and has been used for a lot of test drives, but no one bought it yet.
 You use that as a leverage and assume that the dealer is more willing to negotiate on it for selling it close to invoice or below invoice.
 This is the sweet spot for you (if you happen to find one) - because this is a new car that dealer was not able to sell quickly and it so happens that you want exactly that make and model and color and the dealer is motivated to sell it fast.
 If it is indeed the case, you will likely get the best deal from such dealership.
 Use that deal (in writing) to negotiate with other dealers as described above.

 You can always find what the mileage is on the new car (dealers typically provide this information on their web sites in inventory pages) or you can explicitly ask for it if you cannot find it.

-During all the time when sending emails to dealers you must periodically metion that you are currently reviewing offers from different dealerships and they want to earn your business.
+During all the time when sending emails to dealers you must periodically mention that you are currently reviewing offers from different dealerships and they want to earn your business.
 This will make salesperson want to close the deal faster and come up with the best offer they can.

 ## Step 9.
 Choosing the best deal for the new car

 At this point you should have several offers with more or less matching OTD price.
-If you do not plan doing any trade-in, simply chose the one that has smallest OTD price and is not too far away (you can calculate how much it costs to drive to some far away place and back by using your hourly salary adding a price of gas.
+If you do not plan doing any trade-in, simply chose the one that has smallest OTD price and is not too far away (you can calculate how much it costs to drive to some faraway place and back by using your hourly salary adding a price of gas.
 If the offer does not compensate that, it is not worth driving there, this offer can and should be used for negotiations though).
-Then make the finall pass around all dealers saying that this is the last possible time for them to earn your business.
+Then make the final pass around all dealers saying that this is the last possible time for them to earn your business.
 You are going to accept the attached offer unless you get better OTD price until certain specific time (usually, 24 hours or so).
 Wait for the better offer and then go to the dealership - skip to the Step 13.

 ## Step 10.
 Trade-in